Computers & Dyslexia

 Computers, Assistive Technology (AT) & Voice Recognition Software

-On this part of the site, you will find extensive information on Computers, Assistive technology, Voice Recognition Software (VRS), Software for Dyslexics and more.
+You will find extensive information on Computers, Assistive technology, Voice Recognition Software (VRS), Software for Dyslexics, and more on this part of the site.

-In the UK, approximately 90% of the ¹population has access to a computer, if not at home, school, college, university or libraries.
-Computers are absolutely vital for people with dyslexia and other Specific Learning Difficulties (SpLD’s), to at least help them to have a level playing field with the rest of the population.
+In the UK, approximately 90% of the ¹population has access to a computer at home, school, college, university or libraries.
+Computers are absolutely vital for people with dyslexia and other Specific Learning Difficulties (SpLD’s) to help them have a level playing field with the rest of the population.

 ¹ Office of National Statistics – 5th June 2019